-Recreation and Amenities

-While all aspects of this Comprehensive Plan ultimately shape the livability of Paducah and McCracken County, this Recreation and Amenities section especially reinforces the quality of life their residents enjoy, along with the events, leisure and recreational activities, and cultural amenities that draw visitors to the area.
+Recreation and Amenities Paducah-McCracken County Comprehensive Plan along with the events, leisure and recreational activities, and cultural amenities that draw visitors to the area.
 At the time of this plan, City and County leaders and residents were already thinking in general about all the elements that help make their area of western Kentucky appealing - and ways that it can be a more complete community in the future.